AIT-brainlab/Brainlab-Services/README.md

 Our current implementation (as of this commit) uses `Jupyterhub` with `dockerspawner` to spawner Docker container.
 The authentication is done with the `openLDAP`.
 And, user's work is stored via `NAS`.

+All the information can be found in the [wiki](https://github.com/AIT-brainlab/docker-jupyterhub/wiki)

 This document is for those who want to use the system (user).
 Please read [README_admin.md](README_admin.md) if you want to replicate this work (admin).

 - [Topology](#topology)